corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/signing-service.md

 }
 ```

-Then if gradle is on the path run the following command.
+Then, if `gradle` is on the path, run the following command.

 ```bash
 gradle shadowJar
 ```

-or if gradle is not on the path but gradlew is in the current directory then run the following command.
+Or if `gradle` is not on the path but `gradlew` is in the current directory, run the following command.

 ```bash
 ./gradlew shadowJar